Germany's Steinmeier warns of 'invisible' walls that threaten social cohesion | DW | 09.11.2019

 After a dark, dank day in Germany's capital, some 10,000 people flocked to Berlin's Brandenburg Gate on Saturday evening to mark the 30th anniversary of the fall of the Berlin Wall.

 Born in 1990, I wasn't around to see the day the Wall came down.
-I was, however, witness to German reunification less than a year later — albeit at one month old in a romper suit.
-Despite my absence from one of the most momentous nights in modern history, footage from the night of November 9, 1989, has been with me since an early age.
+I was, however, a witness to German reunification less than a year later — albeit at 1-month-old in a romper suit.
+Despite my absence from one of the most momentous nights in modern history, footage from the night of November 9, 1989, has been with me from an early age.

 Aged six, in northern England, I vividly remember watching the grainy footage on a CD-ROM encyclopedia for the first time: the jubilation as people ran through the border, the mass of colorful tracksuits dancing on the wall, glazed eyes peering out from behind 1980s perms.